aimed/slushy/README.md

 This will generate the following:
 - A `dir/types.ts` file, that contains all objects (e.g. `Pet`).
 These are types you can use to implement you code.
 - Multiple resource type stubs in `dir/resources`, e.g. `PetResource`.
 These are controller interface you have to implement.
-- A ResourceDefinition that you have to pass to `Atlantis`, which will bind the OAS paths to your controllers.
+- A ResourceDefinition that you have to pass to `Slushy`, which will bind the OAS paths to your controllers.

 <details>
 <summary>Show generated code</summary>